 ||Five bi-weekly MCQ 60%; PeerWise 10%; Labs 30%

 ||Feedback will be provided through three major channels:

-Each week before the tutorial you will be asked to work through some questions.
+At the start of each tutorial week you will be asked to work through some questions.
 Although these are not marked, you should always attempt the questions in advance as they are a good self-check on how well you have understood the material from the lectures.
-Use the tutorial to ask questions and clear up any difficulties you have with a particular topic.
+Use the tutorial to ask questions and clear up any difficulties you have with the topic.

 Towards the end of the course you will also be given the opportunity to provide us with feedback regarding all aspects of the course.

 On completion of this course, the student will be able to: